Germany's largest ever cocaine shipment seized by customs | DW | 02.08.2019

 "This enormous amount represents the largest individual seizure of cocaine in Germany," the Hamburg Customs agency said in a statement.

-"Assuming that this probably very pure cocaine can be diluted to triple the amount for street sale, the 4.5 metric tons (5 short tons) have a street value of approximately €1 billion."
+"Assuming that this likely high-purity cocaine can be cut to triple the amount for street sale, the 4.5 tons has a street value of approximately €1 billion."

 The cocaine has already been destroyed under strict secrecy and extensive security measures.